unahouExosite/docs/tutorials/hvac-tutorial/README.md

 ## Configure Your Product

-To configure your product you can use the config command of the Murano CLI tool.
+To configure your product, you may use the config command of the Murano CLI tool.
 This command tells Murano CLI which product to use.

 ```sh
 $ murano config product.id <productid>